jeanbaptistemora/fluidattacks-universe2/makes/applications/makes/doc/src/docs/web/groups/scope/git_roots.md

 specific gitignore you would like to delete.

 Again, you can click on **Proceed** to apply the changes or on **Cancel** to discard them.

+You might also wonder how to delete a git root, however this isn't possible in the ASM because in the security world it is always better to keep records of everything.
+What you can do is change a repository state to **Active** or **Inactive**, which would mean the following:

+- **Active:** The repository is available and ready for our analysts to access.
+- **Inactive:** The repository does not exist anymore, it was changed, or it was added by mistake.

+Every time a repository is changed, a notification will be sent to all the people involved in the project (both Fluid Attacks’s and the customer’s users).
+Finally, the states can be changed by project users at any moment, and every change will be stored for future needs.

+### Manage a git root environment

 And lastly, after selecting one of your added **Git Roots**, you can also click on the **Manage environments** button for the following form to show up